hashgraph/hedera-sdk-reference/reference/cryptography/TestVectors.md

 ## BIP39 Mnemonics

 Test vectors provided by the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) standards.
 Test for proper mnemonic and seed derivation from a given entropy.
-The passphrase to be used for all these tests to generate the mnemonic is `"TREZOR"`.
+The passphrase to be used for all these tests to generate the seed is `"TREZOR"`.

 #### Test 1
 * Entropy: `00000000000000000000000000000000`